jncraton/artificial-intelligence-cpsc3520/lectures/05-expert-systems.md

 ## What are Expert Systems?

-- AI systems that mimic human decision-making
+- AI systems that mimic human decision making
 - Use knowledge and reasoning to solve complex problems

 ## Key Components